Crew Resources

 • “i-Boating: Marine Charts & GPS”.
 (A great app for marine charts and weather and a good back-up for the ChartPlotter if it were to fail.
 The electronic maps are fairly expensive…about $25 for the BVIs.)

 • An anchor alarm app.
 (These GPS-based apps ring an alarm if the boat swings beyond an expected area.
 They’re great to alert us if the boat starts to drag during the middle of the night or if the mooring line fails.)
 There are a million such apps.
-For the BVIs only, “Boaty Alarm” is especially good because it has the exact GPS location of all the mooring balls in the country already programmed in, which really increases accuracy.)
+For the BVIs, “Boaty Alarm” (built by the same people who created Boaty Ball) is especially good because it has the exact GPS coordinates of all the mooring balls in the country already programmed in, which really increases accuracy.)

 You’ll want to bring a few music playlists too!